Bobi Wine: Controversies

-Throughout the 2015–16 election period, Kyagulanyi refocused his messages to call for tolerance of different views.
-Kyagulanyi's public calls for calm activism during the 2016 election, with songs such as "Dembe", provoked mixed reactions from different political interests in Uganda.
+Throughout the 2015–16 election period, Wine refocused his messages to call for tolerance of different views.
+Wine's public calls for calm activism during the 2016 election, with songs such as "Dembe", provoked mixed reactions from different political interests in Uganda.
 During this period, the Uganda Communications Commission denied that it had banned "Dembe" from Ugandan radio.
-Three months after the election, the U.S. Ambassador to Uganda Deborah R. Malac invited Kyagulanyi to a formal embassy event, and commented that he was a positive influence for local youth.
+Three months after the election, the U.S. Ambassador to Uganda Deborah R. Malac invited Wine to a formal embassy event and commented that he was a positive influence for local youth.

-When the Ugandan government turned off social media during the 2016 election, Kyagulanyi used a virtual private network (VPN) to post on his defiance to the communications shutdown on his Facebook page while also pointing out that the government continued to use social media during the shutdown they initiated.
-Kyagulanyi was later chosen as a panelist to speak about freedom of expression on World Press Freedom Day in Kampala in May 2016.
-In March 2016, he defended the right of his artistic rivals to express views that Kyagulanyi himself does not support.
+When the Ugandan government turned off social media during the 2016 election, Wine used a virtual private network to post his defiance to the communications shutdown on his Facebook page while also pointing out that the government continued to use social media during the shutdown they initiated.
+Wine was later chosen as a panellist to speak about freedom of expression on World Press Freedom Day in Kampala in May 2016.
+In March 2016, he defended the right of his artistic rivals to express views that Wine himself does not support.

-In August 2020, Kyagulanyi was dragged to court on charges of falsifying information, obtaining registration by false pretense and uttering false documents.
+In August 2020, Wine was dragged to court on charges of falsifying information, obtaining registration by false pretence and uttering false documents.

-On 3 November 2020, Kyagulanyi was arrested after his nomination to the election body for the upcoming general election was certified.
-A statement on his official Twitter account said he was violently arrested outside the nomination venue, temporarily blinded and brutalized by police and the military.
+On 3 November 2020, Wine was arrested after his nomination to the election body for the upcoming general election was certified.
+A statement on his official Twitter account said he was violently arrested outside the nomination venue, temporarily blinded and brutalised by police and the military.

 Personal life

-While studying at Makerere University, Kyagulanyi met his wife, Barbara Itungo, who at the time was an S6 student at Bweranyangi Girls' Senior Secondary School.
+While studying at Makerere University, Wine met his wife, Barbara Itungo, also known as Barbie, who at the time was an S6 student at Bweranyangi Girls' Senior Secondary School.
 Their wedding took place in August 2011 after ten years of living together.
 They have four children.
-Kyagulanyi and his family reside in Magere Village, Wakiso District, where he ensures they "go together to dig and get food, whenever we can.
+Wine and his family reside in Magere Village, Wakiso District, where he ensures they "go together to dig and get food, whenever we can.
 I do that because I want them to learn to live an ordinary life, not as a celebrity's children."

-On 10 February 2015, Kyagulanyi's father died after a lengthy battle with diabetes.
+On 10 February 2015, Wine's father died after a lengthy battle with diabetes.
 The vigil and burial attracted hundreds of mourners including government officials and other celebrities.
-One month later, Kyagulanyi released the song "Paradiso", which carries the message of valuing your parents while they are still alive.
+One month later, Wine released the song "Paradiso", about valuing your parents while they are still alive.

+Wine was featured in a 2022 documentary film entitled Bobi Wine: The People's President, which was nominated for Best Documentary Feature Film at the 96th Academy Awards.